awsdocs/aws-transfer-user-guide/doc_source/API_ProtocolDetails.md

 ## Contents<a name="API_ProtocolDetails_Contents"></a>

+ ** As2Transports **   <a name="TransferFamily-Type-ProtocolDetails-As2Transports"></a>
+Indicates the transport method for the AS2 messages\.
+Currently, only HTTP is supported\.
+Type: Array of strings
+Array Members: Fixed number of 1 item\.
+Valid Values:` HTTP`
+Required: No

  ** PassiveIp **   <a name="TransferFamily-Type-ProtocolDetails-PassiveIp"></a>
  Indicates passive mode, for FTP and FTPS protocols\.
 Enter a single IPv4 address, such as the public IP address of a firewall, router, or load balancer\.
 For example:
  ` aws transfer update-server --protocol-details PassiveIp=0.0.0.0 `